oak-network/contracts/docs/src/src/treasuries/PaymentTreasury.sol/contract.PaymentTreasury.md

 ## Functions
 ### constructor

-*Constructor for the AllOrNothing contract.*
+*Constructor for the PaymentTreasury contract.*

 ```solidity